Header image courtesy of Jennifer Pallian (via Unsplash)

 If you like your cookies big and chunky (and almost a meal in itself), then you’ll need to get them from ThicCookies.
 Taking the best and most flavourful from what Japanese eggs and New Zealand butter have to offer, founder Tiffany Lam pounds dough into oblivion to create some seriously thick and supersized cookies.

-Spurred to action upon witnessing the social upheavals caused by COVID-19, Agnes Chin and philanthropist Jo Soo-Tang teamed up to create Cookie Smiles, an online fundraising platform based around—you guessed it—selling cookies to do good.
-Leveraging on their combined experiences as the co-founder of Complete Deelite and a philanthropic NGO advisor, Chin and Tang aim to support the disadvantaged, with a portion of all sales proceeds going to two charities: Splash Foundation and Hong Kong Down Syndrome Association.
+Spurred to action upon witnessing the social upheavals caused by Covid-19, Agnes Chin and philanthropist Jo Soo-Tang teamed up to create Cookie Smiles, a social enterprise and online fundraising platform based around—you guessed it—selling cookies to do good.
+Leveraging on their combined experiences as the co-founder of Complete Deelite and a philanthropic NGO advisor, Chin and Tang aim to support the disadvantaged, with a portion of all sales proceeds going to charities such as Splash Foundation, Hong Kong Down Syndrome Association, and the SPCA.